SPCA New Zealand

 Attributes of an SPCA Inspector

-A strong work ethic, attitude and commitment are by far the most important factors when considering applicants’ suitability to become an SPCA Inspector.
+A passion to achieve better outcomes for animals in a compliance role, strong communication skills and resilience are important factors when considering your suitability to become an SPCA Inspector.
+Other qualities include:

 We’re looking for:

-• A mature temperament, confident and able to make sound judgment calls
+• Mature temperament, confident and able to make sound judgement calls

-• Resilience in the face of a challenging work environment as they will be investigating disturbing abuse cases
+• Resilience in the face of a challenging work environment as the work can be confronting

-• The ability to follow clear protocols and processes and act within the law
+• Ability to follow clear protocols and processes and act within the law

 • Being comfortable working in the community, with people of all ages and socio-economic backgrounds